We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - food additives like MSG or aspartame

-- hormonal changes, such as during menstruation
+- hormonal changes, like during menstruation

 - bright lights, strong smells, or loud noises